-COMM 228 Staff (D)Intercultural 3 credits Communication
+COMM 228 (D)Intercultural Communication

 Designed to provide a framework for understanding diversity in communication patterns among cultures and co-cultures.
 Topics include high- and low-context patterns, verbal and nonverbal communication across cultures and co-cultures, persuasion, dialects, organization of verbal codes, and the structure of conversations.